-Carey Electric's revenue and EBITDA have both increased in the current period as compared to Q1 2023 due to additional projects and incremental demand for their services.
-Carey's operations continue to generate sufficient cashflow as proven by their ECR being greater than 2.0x.
-However, due to a change in estimate resulting in a change in Carey's discount rate, the fair value of the preferred equity investment has decreased by US\$0.5 million in Q1 2024.
-The resulting fair value of the Carey Electric investment at March 31, 2024 is US\$14.3 million.
+Carey Electric's revenue and EBITDA have both increased in the current period as compared to the same period in the prior year due to additional projects and incremental demand for their services.
+As a result, there was an increase of US\$0.6 million to the fair value of Carey Electric's common equity in Q2 2024.
+During the six months ended June 30, 2024, due to a change in estimate resulting in a change in Carey's discount rate, the fair value of the preferred equity investment decreased by US\$0.5 million.
+The resulting fair value of the Carey Electric investment at June 30, 2024 is US\$14.9 million.

-Cresa - commercial real estate advisory firm focused on tenant representation (new partner added subsequent to March 31, 2024)
+Cresa - commercial real estate advisory firm focused on tenant representation

 - Cresa is a leading global commercial real estate advisory firm dedicated to exclusively representing tenants, with over 50 offices across North America.
 With a unique approach that integrates full-spectrum real estate solutions, Cresa advocates for tenants without conflicts of interest, ensuring tenant business environments align with corporate strategies.
-Cresa emphasizes strategic partnership, innovation, and client-centric services to enhance business operations and real estate efficiency. - Subsequent to March 31, 2024, Alaris contributed US\$20.0 million into Cresa in exchange for preferred equity with an initial annual Distribution of US\$2.8 million, which will reset annually based on changes in Cresa's revenue to a maximum of +/- 7%.
-The Distributions will reset for the first time January 1, 2026.
-Cresa may pay in-kind ("PIK") up to US\$0.8 million (up to 4% of the 14%)).
-Cresa must fully pay any outstanding PIK balance at the earlier of either the fifth anniversary of the initial contribution or the redemption of the Alaris preferred equity investment.
-We do expect Cresa to exercise this option at times over the life of their investment, as they focus on investing in growth of the business.
-Alaris also agreed to contribute follow-on tranches of preferred equity including US\$10.0 million (at Cresa's discretion) and US\$15.0 million for which the timing is based on Cresa meeting certain financial metrics and subject to Alaris board approval.
+Cresa emphasizes strategic partnership, innovation, and client-centric services to enhance business operations and real estate efficiency. - During the quarter, Alaris contributed US\$20.0 million to Cresa in exchange for preferred equity with an initial annual Distribution of US\$2.8 million, which will reset annually based on changes in Cresa's revenue to a maximum of +/- 7%.
+The Distributions will reset for the first time on January 1, 2026.
+Cresa may pay in-kind ("PIK") up to US\$0.8 million (up to 4% of the 14%).
+Cresa must fully pay any outstanding PIK balance at the earliest of either the fifth anniversary of the initial contribution or the redemption of the Alaris preferred equity investment.
+As expected, Cresa has utilized the PIK option and is paying their Distributions less the PIK amount.
+Alaris also agreed to contribute follow-on tranches of preferred equity, including US\$10.0 million (at Cresa's discretion) and US\$15.0 million for which the timing is based on Cresa meeting certain financial metrics and subject to Alaris board approval.
 Each follow-on tranche has the same yield and reset metrics as the initial tranche.